The Cat and the Secret of Land Value

 We are no longer living in post-war ownership freehold based Bedford Falls but leasehold to the rentier dystopian Pottersville.

 The first example is Canary Wharf, which started this trend.
-The government of the day had a problem. they wanted to redevelop a declining and abandoned part of a city without spending too much public money.
+The government of the day had a problem.
+They wanted to redevelop a declining, abandoned part of the city without spending too much public money.
 So, a deal was struck between private companies and the central government.

-The deal was based on the US idea of the Urban Development Corporation (UDC), which became the London Docklands Development Corporation (LDDC), so the project had no local government or the then Greater London Council (GLC) involvement; they were completely sidestepped.
+The deal was based on the US model of the Urban Development Corporation (UDC), which became the London Docklands Development Corporation (LDDC), so the project had no local government involvement, including that of the then Greater London Council (GLC); they were completely sidestepped.
 The basis of the idea was that the land would be sold and held in perpetuity as private land, but with public access, all well and good, but the devil, as always, is in the detail; this access was granted as long as the new owners had the right to create their own rules concerning who, when and where access was granted.
 Again, on the face of it, this seems fair.

 Still, it turned out to be pernicious, as decisions were made by the private owners as to the ‘type of person’ who would be welcome, and here is the second and even more powerful rule of self-interest, as the new owners (freehold owners) needed to justify the high rents, which are a combination of ;